Sterling Marlin: 1991–1997

 Marlin signed to drive the No. 22 Maxwell House-sponsored Ford Thunderbird for Junior Johnson in 1991.
-He had a second-place finish at Daytona to start the season and won two poles at Talladega Superspeedway and the Firecracker 400, and had a total of 7 top fives and 16 top tens, finishing 7th in the standings.
-The next season, he had 6 top fives, 13 top tens and 5 poles, finishing 10th in the standings.
+He had a second-place finish at Daytona to start the season and won two poles at Talladega Superspeedway and the Firecracker 400, and had a total of seven top-fives and sixteen top tens, finishing sevenh in the standings.
+The next season, he had six top fives, thirteen top-tens and five poles, finishing 10th in the standings.
 Marlin departed to drive the No. 8 Raybestos-sponsored Ford for Stavola Brothers Racing.
-In 1993, he had just 1 top five and 8 top tens and fell to 15th in the standings.
+In 1993, he had just one top-five and eight top-tens and fell to fifteenth in the standings.

 Marlin's first career win came in his 279th career start at the 1994 Daytona 500 driving for Morgan-McClure Motorsports in the No. 4 Kodak-sponsored Chevrolet, the most starts for a driver before his first win before Michael Waltrip's win at the 2001 Daytona 500.
-In 1994, he had 1 win, 5 top fives and 11 top tens, and rose slightly to 14th in the standings.
-He went on to win the 500 again in the following year, becoming only one of four drivers to win consecutive Daytona 500s.
-The other three men that have accomplished that feat were Richard Petty, Cale Yarborough and Denny Hamlin.
+In 1994, he had one win, five top-fives and eleven top-tens, and rose slightly to 14th in the standings.
+He went on to win the 500 again in the following year, becoming only one of five drivers to win consecutive Daytona 500s.
+The other four men that have accomplished that feat were Richard Petty, Cale Yarborough, Denny Hamlin, and William Byron.
 He also became the only driver to have his first two career wins at the Daytona 500.
-Marlin won 2 more times during the 1995 season (at Darlington and Talladega) for a total of 3 wins, 9 top fives, 22 top tens, 472 laps led, an average finish of 9.84, and ranking a career best 3rd in the standings.
-In 1996, Marlin had 2 wins, 5 top fives, 10 top tens, and finished 8th in the standings.
-In 1997, he scored just 2 top fives and 6 top tens, and dropped to 25th in the standings, leaving the No. 4 team at year's end.
+Marlin won two more times during the 1995 season (at Darlington and Talladega) for a total of three wins, nine top fives, 22 top tens, 472 laps led, an average finish of 9.84, and ranking a career best 3rd in the standings.
+In 1996, Marlin had two wins, five top-fives, ten top tens, and finished eighth in the standings.
+In 1997, he scored just two top-fives and six top-tens, and dropped to 25th in the standings, leaving the No. 4 team at year's end.